LiuZechu/vnla/VNLA_OC/README.md

-# VNLA with Object Co-occurrence directory
+# Directory for VNLA with Object Co-occurrence

 This directory contains files for VNLA modified with object co-occurrence information in the form of a conditional occurrence matrix (COM).
 To run it, replace the original VNLA folder under `root_dir/code/tasks/` with this folder, and change its name from `VNLA_OC` to `VNLA`.